napari/napari/docs/guides/color.md

 Internally, napari typically coerces an input color value like `'red'` to an RGBA (red, green, blue, alpha) array with `shape=(4,)` and `dtype=np.float32` where the values are in `[0, 1]`.
+Each element of this array defines the contribution of each RGBA color component to the overall color, where a value of 0 means there is no contribution and a value of 1 means that component is saturated.

+For example, a purely `'red'` color is coerced to the array `[1, 0, 0, 1]` where the red component is saturated, but the green and blue components do not contribute at all.
+The last element (alpha) similarly describes the opacity of the color, where a value of 0 corresponds to transparent and a value of 1 corresponds to opaque.
+Most colors are represented as a soft mix of the RGB color components and an opaque alpha value, such as [cornflower blue](https://en.wikipedia.org/wiki/Cornflower_blue) which could be represented as `[0.395, 0.585, 0.930, 1]`.

 When storing N color values, a similar array of `shape=(N, 4)` is used where each row represents a single color value.
-For example, reading the points layer's red face color gives us such an array.
+For example, reading the points layer's red face color gives us such an array

 ```python
 In [2]: points.face_color